 Start by time-studying your current pick rate, then add realistic labor standards for post-pick sorting (including quality checks).
 From there, model at least three seasonal volume scenarios—typical, peak, and low-demand—to see how your system holds up.
 Simple spreadsheet models can be useful, but they often overlook physical layout constraints, routing inefficiencies, and labor availability.

 This is where a warehouse digital twin becomes especially valuable.
-In a warehouse digital twin you can simulate different picking strategies, layouts, and staffing levels under varying volume conditions.
-For example, you can test how batch picking performs during peak weeks versus slower ones, or how slotting changes affect picker walking distances.
+Simulate different picking strategies, layouts, and staffing levels under varying volume conditions.
+For example, test how batch picking performs during peak weeks versus slower ones, or how slotting changes affect picker walking distances.

-By using a digital twin, logistics providers can visualize operational bottlenecks, experiment with “what-if” changes, and confidently identify the break-even point for switching between picking strategies—based on real data, not assumptions.
+Visualize operational bottlenecks, experiment with “what-if” changes, and confidently identify the break-even point for switching between picking strategies.
 Often, these simulations confirm that starting with cluster carts is the lowest-risk approach, with the flexibility to scale into batch picking as volume and complexity grow.

 Decision Framework for cluster vs batch picking